 The accounting policies adopted by ANZ New Zealand are consistent with those adopted and disclosed in the prior period.
-ANZ New Zealand has applied, where relevant, all new or revised NZ IFRSs and NZ IFRS Interpretations applicable to the year ended 30 September 2012.
+ANZ New Zealand has applied, where relevant, all new or revised NZ IFRSs and NZ IFRS Interpretations applicable to annual reporting periods commencing on or before 1 October 2012.
 The initial application of these standards and interpretations has only resulted in changes to disclosures.